 On rainy days, drop off and pick up will occur on the church campus.
 Valet drop-off service will also be available in this area.
-Alternatively, parents may choose to park and escort their child into the gymnasium between 8:00am-8:15am.
-Parents arriving after 8:15am should drop-off their child at the CCA campus.
+Alternatively, parents may choose to park and escort their child into the gymnasium between 8:00 a.m.-8:15 a.m.
+Parents arriving after 8:15 a.m. should drop off their child at the CCA campus.

 9.3.
-Student Conduct After Dismissal - Rhetoric School Students who change out of dress code attire after the end of the school day must adhere to the Friday casual dress policy indicated in section 6.3.
-Students must not change out of their uniform before 3:25.
+Student Conduct After Dismissal - Rhetoric School Students who change out of dress code attire after the end of the school day must adhere to the Friday dress policy indicated in section 6.3.
+Students must not change out of their uniform before 3:25 p.m..

 Students who remain on campus after school are permitted to congregate in the olive grove, the cafe, or at the location of after-school activities.
 Any other campus locations are restricted unless specific permission has been given.
 Students should behave in an orderly manner in the hallways and make every effort to be courteous and respectful at all times.
 Any form of roughhousing is not permitted.
+Technology use is limited to outside areas.